lkrms/pretty-php/docs/Rules.md

 ### `AlignTernaryOperators`, if enabled (call 1: `processTokens()`)

-If a ternary or null coalescing operator has a leading newline, a callback is registered to align it with its expression.
+If a ternary or null coalescing operator has a leading newline, a callback is registered to align it with its expression, or with the first token on the previous line if its expression breaks over multiple lines.

 ### `AlignLists`, if enabled (call 1: `processList()`)